Museum of Domestic Design and Architecture: Charles Hasler Collection

 Hasler was interested in the newly emerging field of packaging and branding and in the role of typographical design.
 His collection reflects his keen interest in all kinds of printed material and includes postcards, playbills, sheet music, packaging and posters dating from the nineteenth century onwards.

+In May 2024 ownership of the Charles Hasler Collection was transferred to the University of Reading Special Collections.
+The Charles Hasler Collection will make a great contribution to Reading’s existing holdings, that include the Archive of British Publishing and Printing.

 Sir James Richards Library

-MoDA holds the Sir James Maude Richards Library on long-term loan.
-This is a collection of architectural books and journals collected by Sir JM Richards (1907-1992), a leading spokesman and theorist of the Modern Movement in architecture in Britain.
+MoDA previously held the Sir James Maude Richards Library on long-term loan.
+This was a collection of architectural books and journals collected by Sir JM Richards (1907-1992), a leading spokesman and theorist of the Modern Movement in architecture in Britain.

-Richards was the editor of The Architectural Review between 1937 and 1971, serving as critical spokesman on behalf of both architect and public alike.

-The Architectural Review was launched in 1896.
-During the 1930s it was central to the debate concerning the Modern movement in Britain.
-It was international in its scope and became a forum for the best examples of Modern movement architecture.
-As editor of the magazine Richards met all of the leading architectural practitioners and theoreticians of the day, and this is reflected in the contents of his library.

-His best-known book, Castles on the Ground (1946), represents his argument in favour of suburbia, and his appreciation of the 'everyday' built environment.

-Sir JM Richards' Library consists of over 1500 volumes and contains all his own published work, plus books by leading artists and architectural writers including John Betjeman, John Piper, Osbert Lancaster, Nikolaus Pevsner, John Nash, Herbert Read and John Summerson.
+The collection was returned to its owner in February 2024.

 Crown Wallpaper Archive

-MoDA's Crown Wallpaper Collection consists of around 5,000 wallpaper albums and samples dating from the early 1950s to the late 1960s, donated to the museum by Crown Wallpapers in 1989.
+MoDA's Crown Wallpaper Collection consisted of around 5,000 wallpaper albums and samples dating from the early 1950s to the late 1960s, donated to the museum by Crown Wallpapers in 1989.

 Along with the wallpapers of MoDA's Silver Studio Collection, this collection represents one of the country's finest bodies of non-elite wallpapers of the late nineteenth to the mid twentieth centuries.
-The majority of the wallpapers held here were intended for the mass market, not for ‘high-end’ consumers, and can therefore be seen as a barometer of British taste over a long period.
+The majority of the wallpapers held here were intended for the mass market, not for ‘high-end’ consumers, and could therefore be seen as a barometer of British taste over a long period.

-The Crown Wallpaper complements our other collections, locating the product in its domestic setting and placing it in the context of histories of consumption, in particular in relation to suburbia.

-MoDA also has a good selection of hand-printed wallpapers from the 1930s, by artists such as Edward Bawden, John Aldridge and Lawrence Scarfe.
+The majority of items from the Crown Wallpaper collection were divided between the Whitworth Art Gallery and Sanderson Design Group when the museum closed.